BernsiD/repyti/Readme.md

 This is the attempt to create an OpenSource RESTful Teamcenter Interface.
-Communication to Teamcenter is done via Teamcenter Services (SOAP) It works with Flask at the moment.
+Communication to Teamcenter is done via Teamcenter Services (SOAP) Web interface works with Flask, SOA requests made by zeep.

-At this stage of development there is only one module available to allow extraction of metadata and classification properties of an ItemRevision or CustomItemRevision by inputting ItemID and RevisionID, since it is the most basic step to get your ItemRevision Metadata in for Example ERP Systems or other Enterprise Systems.
+At this stage of development there is only two module available wich allows:
+- to extract of metadata and classification properties
+- to extract of existing revision rules

+There plans for next modules:
+- to extract material information of item revision
+- to extract effectivity of item revsion

 ### REQUIREMENTS:
 - Flask
+- zeep
+- full list is in `requirements.txt` file

 ### SETUP:
 - Install Flask